Snapshots of Food Industry News

 Hyderabad based smoothie bar start-up ‘Drunken Monkey’ already has 50 outlets across 12 Indian cities and are now looking to expand the franchise chain to 150 by 2019.
 Drunken Monkey has over 170 special blended combinations of fresh-fruit smoothies and juices.
 The vast range includes all-natural fresh fruits, indulgent smoothies, detox smoothies, meal smoothies and also offers smoothies that cure hangovers.
 The brand caters to the millennial crowd, who like to experiment with new brands.
 People have begun to see smoothie outlets as places to make social connections other than the usual coffee and chai outlets.

 Drunken Monkey has the first mover advantage and presently the smoothie market is mostly untapped and so there is plenty of room for growth.
-The company sees franchise as the way forward for growth because it reduces capital spending from the company and facilities rapid growth.
+The company sees the franchise as the way forward for growth because it reduces capital spending from the company and facilities rapid growth.
 Presently Drunken Monkey is self-funded but after the 150 bars target is achieved they plan to explore fresh investment.
 Also once Drunken Monkey smoothies have established a strong presence in the domestic market, they could introduce Drunken Monkey smoothies in bottles, in the retail market sometime in the future.
 The global smoothies market is projected to reach USD $17 Billion in 2024 and expected to grow at a CAGR of 8.59% during the period 2017-2021.

 Uflex Creates Re-processable Barrier Packaging for Edible-Oil

-Uflex Limited has developed a customised formulation which allows barrier packaging for edible-oil to be re-processed.
+Uflex Limited has developed a customized formulation which allows barrier packaging for edible-oil to be re-processed.
 As the country’s largest multinational flexible packaging materials and solutions company it has developed the sustainable packaging alternative, especially as the potential for packaged foods market in the country is growing.
-Uflex have developed a specialized formulation that renders barrier packaging for edible-oil re-processable, despite the presence of Nylon and/or EVOH.
+Uflex has developed a specialized formulation that renders barrier packaging for edible-oil re-processable, despite the presence of Nylon and/or EVOH.

-With the new re-processable packaging, edible oil manufacturers can easily fulfil their recyclability commitments.
+With the new re-processable packaging, edible oil manufacturers can easily fulfill their recyclability commitments.
 According to data from market research firm Euromonitor International, the edible oil category has become the largest packaged food segment in India, overtaking dairy.
 Seeing the potential for growth Uflex is fully braced to cater to the flexible packaging requirements of all edible-oil players in the country and overseas.
-The Uflex formulated, sustainable flexible packaging solutions will also give a big boost to India for sustainability and promotion of the circular economy, if it is able to reprocess all the barrier packaging for edible oil.
+The Uflex formulated, sustainable flexible packaging solutions will also give a big boost to India for sustainability and promotion of the circular economy if it is able to reprocess all the barrier packaging for edible oil.

 Amway Launches Nutrilite Herbal Range